mh/CodePath-Week1-Dropbox/README.md

 + Time Spent: 10.5 hours

+Notes: I spent extra time learning UIAlertController to leverage an action sheet instead of the screenshot.

 ## Completed User Stories
 + *[x] User can tap through the 3 welcome screens.
 + *[x] User can follow the create user flow.